MrShiroLu/OverTheWireSolve/Levels/Level10-20.md

 ## Level 18 -> 19
 ### Look -> cat, grep, ls, diff
 #### solve
+- SSH lets you control a remote machine as if you were sitting in front of it.
+	- After connecting, you're essentially using Bash (a shell) on the server.
+	- You can run any command available to that user (`bandit18`) on the remote system
+- Once connected, you're inside a **Bash shell on the remote machine**.
+	- You can run standard Linux commands
 ```bash
 ssh bandit18@bandit.labs.overthewire.org -p 2220 ls
 ssh bandit18@bandit.labs.overthewire.org -p 2220 cat (readfile)